Corruption in Poland: Recent era

-The 2012 report from the ISP and TI, reviewing individual Polish anti-corruption institution, praised the Supreme Audit Office (NIK), followed by the Polish Ombudsman (RPO).
-It criticized the civil society, the private sector, and the executive and public administration of insufficient efforts in fighting corruption.
+The 2012 report from the ISP and TI, reviewing individual Polish anti-corruption institutions, praised the Supreme Audit Office (NIK), followed by the Polish Ombudsman (RPO).
+It criticized the civil society, the private sector, and the executive and public administration for insufficient efforts in fighting corruption.
 Poland's watchdog organisations are considered weak in combating corruption, and corruption allegations often appear in government contracting and permit issuance.

 The 2012 report from the ISP and TI praised the overall direction of the anti-corruption efforts in Poland, noting that they are "bringing noticeable results", but noted that those efforts, particularly from the public authorities, are "rather chaotic, sometimes contradictory or even controversial".
 It concluded that "corruption in Poland still entails considerable risks" and "the level of anti-corruption protection is unsatisfactory".
 A 2013 OECD report analyzing the implementation of the OECD Anti-Bribery Convention concluded that "the current Polish framework for fighting foreign bribery is still inadequate".

-A 2013 survey in Poland found that 83% of surveyed Polish citizens think that corruption is a major problem for their country, particularly prevalent among politicians (62 percent) and in the health-care sector (53 percent).
-A growing number of citizens (57%) is concerned that there is no political will to fight corruption.
+A 2013 survey in Poland found that 83% of surveyed Polish citizens think that corruption is a major problem for their country, particularly prevalent among politicians (62 percent) and in the healthcare sector (53 percent).
+A growing number of citizens (57%) are concerned that there is no political will to fight corruption.